OumaimaFassi/SNCF_viz/README.md

 # Station’s features

 After selecting the first train station, its information appears to the right-hand side of the window.
-There are reminded its name, the number of travelers who used the station in 2016 and its variation compared to the preceding year.
+There are reminded its name, the number of travelers who used the station in 2016 and its fluctuation compared to the preceding year.

 Below this text- and if available- you can find a list of entertainments existing in the station.
-Knowing if Wi-Fi is available or if you’ll get the chance to play table-soccer could come in handy if a long delay awaits you.
-Other than these two features, you can check if power stations, pianos or even short story books are at your disposal  in the selected station.
+Knowing if Wi-Fi is available or if you’ll get the chance to play table-football could come in handy if a long delay awaits you.
+Other than these two features, you can check if power stations, pianos or even distributors of short stories are at your disposal  in the selected station.

-On top of that, one might want to know how to get there ? *Can I go on foot or should i book a taxis ?* That’s why we have added another set of data regarding the means used by travelers to get to the station you’ve selected.
+On top of that, one might want to know how to get there ? *Can I go on foot or should I book a taxis ?* That’s why we have added another set of data regarding the means used by travelers to get to the station you’ve selected.
 Whether they go by car, taxis, bus, subway (a.k.a underground), tramway, bike or on foot ; it is now displayed on your screen.
 Now mind you, a blank space doesn’t mean there are no way to get there, but rather that the dataset used to create this webpage was incomplete.

-For both lists, either there is a blue square as background to an icon -in which case the station features such entertainment / people came here using a specific mean- or there are no square nor icon- which either means that data are missing or the property doesn’t check.
+For both lists, either there is a blue square as background to an icon -in which case the station features such entertainment or people came here using a specific mean- or there are no square - which either means that data is missing or the property doesn’t check.
-Additionally, if any data are missing for either stations, a message will appear to warn you.
+Additionally, if any data are missing for either station, a message will appear to warn you.

 ![InfoManquantes][info_manquantes]